wkjagt/awesome-ddd/README.md

 #Awesome Domain Driven Design

 A curated list of awesome Domain Driven Design resources inspired by [Awesome PHP](https://github.com/ziadoz/awesome-php) and [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin).
+I am by no means an expert in this field.
+In fact I've been writing "controller heavy" applications for a long time and only discovered Domain Driven Design a couple of months ago.
+I feel DDD can be the answer to many problems that are often encountered when applications start breaking when they reach a certain level of complexity.
+The goal of this list is to provide developers that are experiences these problems with an entry into DDD.

 - Books